LitMSCTBB/OSINT-Job-Outreach/README.md

 - Chrome installed
 - ChatGPT account (ideally Plus or better)
+- A Gmail account to send emails from

 You'll also need to **create a custom GPT** with:
 - Name: `Internship Seeking Cold Outreach`